INFLPat/FXCCXT/fx_trader/CONTEXT_HANDOFF.md

 - **`CostModel`** supports pip-based (FX) and percentage-based (crypto) costs, additively.
-- **Validation hierarchy** (`VALIDATION_HIERARCHY.md`) is an explicit, ordered, cost-tiered gate on what gets persisted - built and run this session, see Section 4.
+- **Validation hierarchy** (`VALIDATION_HIERARCHY.md`) is an explicit, ordered, cost-tiered gate on what gets persisted.
+- **Cost-tier and service-tier are separate axes** (added this session) - "how expensive is this to compute, and at which validation stage" vs.
+  "which bronze/silver/gold subscriber gets to see it" are independent decisions, deliberately kept in separate files (`VALIDATION_HIERARCHY.md` vs. `backtest/service_tiers.py`) so one can change without the other.
+See Section 4 below.
 - **Holzmann's "Power of Ten" coding rules apply to all code in this project (and are a standing rule across all chats, not project-specific):** linear control flow (max 2 nesting levels); every loop has an explicit ceiling; close every resource, including on error paths; one function does one job, fits on one screen; >=2 assertions per function; never swallow an error (no bare `except: pass`); zero warnings tolerated.
-  Applied repo-wide this session - see Section 5.

 ## 3. VERIFIED VS. NOT